About the nectarine and prosciutto paleo pizza

 If you are looking for a tasty yet very easy Paleo recipe, you should definitely try out Heidi’s Nectarine and Prosciutto Paleo Pizza.

-The greatest thing about this pizza is that you won’t need too many ingredients and you’ll need to use your oven for about 10 minutes only.
+The greatest thing about this pizza is that you won’t need too many ingredients and will need to use your oven for about 10 minutes only.
 Developed and tested out by Heidi Perry, this magical recipe will help you realize one important thing – fruit on pizza is always a good idea.
-If you haven’t tried that combo out, then, what are you waiting for?
+If you haven’t tried that combo out, what are you waiting for?